BC Northern Rail (BCN) is a proto-freelanced model-railroad, whose fictional company is based in Stewart, BC.

 BC Northern became a supporter and financier of the Stewart World Port and the British Columbia Northern Railway (BC Northern Rail) was finally inaugurated with the Stewart Port Trunk Railway track being constructed and opened in June 2012.

 Struggling for business during the first years, the company operated vintage locomotives barely fulfilling environmental standards, until sufficient funds were available to slowly modernize the fleet.
-The old engines have been kept in yard and barge service (two recent EMD SD20 rebuilds switch Laxgalts’ap barge dock, a GE U28C and an ALCO RSD 4/5 are in storage, both sporting in the old yellow and blue color scheme, and are occasinally used as MOW power) or have been upgraded to current standards (the BCN internal „u“ designation means „upgraded“).
-A few of the old-timers remain in road service (three former CN GP9RM in CN livery with BCN lettering and one GP9M in BCN Livery can be ofte on the Nass River Sub).
+The old engines have been kept in yard and barge service (two recent EMD SD20 rebuilds switch Laxgalts’ap barge dock, a GE U28C and an ALCO RSD 4/5 are in storage, both sporting in the old yellow and blue color scheme, and are occasinally used as MOW power).
+Most other old-timers have been upgraded to more current standards (the BCN internal „u“ designation means „upgraded“).
+A few of these remain in road service (three former CN GP9RM in CN livery with BCN sub-lettering and one GP9M in BCN blue livery can be often seen on the Nass River Sub).

-The fleet of EMD SD40-2Q/40-2(T)/45/45(T) have all been upgraded to SD40-3ACe retaining their original frames, most of the hood and fuel tanks but equipped with new cabs, electronics, traction motors, prime movers and cooling.
-Some of the prime movers are all refurbished unity obtained from other railroads.
+The fleet of EMD SD40 and SD45 variants have all been upgraded to SD40-3(WU) standard, retaining their original frames, trucks, most of the hood and fuel tanks but equipped with new cabs, electronics, traction motors, prime movers and cooling.
+Some of the prime movers are refurbished units obtained from other railroads.
 All 45 series engines have been downrated to 3000hp and were numbered accordingly (BCN 3000-3099) with differend „source“ engines grouped inside this range.
 They are all internally listed as SD40-3WU, but more on that at a later time.
 All will receive the BCN blue colour scheme.